17 Amazing Things to do in Madeira

 Swim in the Porto Moniz Natural Pools

-You can’t come to Madeira and not swim in the natural pools in Porto Moniz!
+You can’t do a Madeira road trip and not swim in the natural pools in Porto Moniz!

-These swimming pools were formed over thousands of years, through the cooling of volcanic lava and they naturally fill with seawater; swimming pools don’t get much better than this!
+These swimming pools were formed over thousands of years through the cooling of volcanic lava and they naturally fill with seawater.
+Swimming pools don’t get any better than this!

-You can either visit the natural pools in Porto Moniz as a day trip or stay in the town so you can have access to them before and after the tours come in from around the island.
+You can either visit the natural pools in Porto Moniz as a day trip or stay in the town so you can enjoy them before and after the tours come in from around the island when it’s quieter.

-Our Top Tip: if you stay in the beautiful Aqua Natura Madeira you get free access to the pools.
+Our Top Tip: if you stay in the beautiful Aqua Natura Madeira, you can enjoy the pools for free.
 Also, the hotel’s Seaview Restaurant is a must-visit for delicious seafood.

 Located on Madeira’s south coast, Ponta do Sol is renowned for being the sunniest place on the island.

-It’s an incredibly photogenic village with colourful buildings, vibrant red roofs and the view from the pier across the village nestled into the bottom of a valley.
+It’s an incredibly photogenic village with colourful buildings, vibrant red roofs and a beautiful view from the pier across the village nestled into the bottom of a valley.

 Ponta do Sol is perfect for a couple of hours if you’re driving along the south coast.
 The cobbly streets of the Old Centre are lined with cafes, the pebbly beach is perfect for swimming as it’s sheltered from the wind and the viewpoint across the town is a must-see.